 Stacey Barney is a Senior Editor at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
 She acquires middle grade, young adult and select nonfiction and picture books.
 She has edited the #1 New York Times bestselling The Wrath and the Dawn by Renee Ahdieh, as well as the Coretta Scott King Illustrator Award-winning Firebird by Misty Copeland and illustrated by Christopher Myers.
 Stacey also has the pleasure of editing New York Times bestselling Traci Chee (The Reader) as well as award-winning authors Kristin Levine (The Lions of Little Rock), Tara Sullivan (The Bitter Side of Sweet) and Sheila O’Connor (Sparrow Road).

-Eric is also a private writing coach and he has been on the faculty of the Big Sur Children’s Writers Workshop, directed by Andrea Brown and sponsored by the Henry Miller Library.
-He has spoken at national and regional writing conferences, including SCBWI East Bay and the Ventana Sierra Writers Workshop established by Ellen Hopkins.
-Please contact at http://www.ericElfmanCoaching.com.
+Eric is also a private writing coach with a number of NY Times best-selling and award winning authors among his clients.
+He has worked with writers at the Big Sur Children’s Writing Workshop, directed by Andrea Brown and sponsored by the Henry Miller Library, a number of times.
+He has also spoken at national and regional writing conferences, including SCBWI East Bay and the Ventana Sierra Writers Workshop established by Ellen Hopkins.
+Please contact him at http://www.ericElfmanCoaching.com.

 Here’s an interview with Eric: